 1 tbsp fresh lime juice (about half a lime)

-½-1 tbsp toasted sesame seeds (I used white and black, but either would work fine on their own)
+½-1 tbsp toasted sesame seeds (white and/or black, either would work fine on their own)

 If you have a spiralizer, use it to cut the cucumbers and carrots into long noodles.
-(My carrots weren't big enough to fit in my spiralizer, so I used a jullienne peeler instead -- if you don't have a spiralizer, a tool like this will do in a pinch, or you can slice the carrots and cucumber thinly with a knife.)
+If carrots aren't big enough to fit in spiralizer, use a julienne peeler instead.
+If you don't have a spiralizer, slice the carrots and cucumber thinly with a knife.

 Place the spiralized cucumber into a strainer and toss with 1 tsp. kosher salt.
 Let the cucumber drain for 15-20 minutes to remove excess water.

-Once the cucumber has drained for a bit, spread it onto a layer of paper towels, or a clean dish towel, and gently pat out as much moisture as you can.
-Place the "noodles" into a large bowl, and add 2-3 TBSP dressing, to coat.
-Toss to combine, then garnish with additional sesame seeds, sliced scallions, and fresh cilantro.
+Once the cucumber has drained for a bit, spread it onto a layer of paper towels, or a clean dishtowel, and gently pat out as much moisture as you can.
+Place the "noodles" into a large bowl, and add 2-3 tbsp of dressing to coat.
+Toss to combine, then garnish with additional sesame seeds, sliced scallions and fresh cilantro.
 Serve immediately.
-(Leftover salad can be stored in an airitight container in the fridge for up to a day, but keep in mind that the cucumber will continue to release excess water as it sits.
-If your salad becomes soupy, you can drain the water from the bottom of the bowl before eating.)

 Honey can be replaced with maple syrup or other liquid sweetener, if you wish to make this salad vegan.